LOCATED By the Soundshell, beside the Sea, Marine Parade, Napier, Hawke's Bay, New Zealand

 New Zealand has over 400 golf courses across the nation.
 This is the highest number of golf courses per capita (when judged by how many people we have in New Zealand) in the world.

-New Zealand technology is being used to make golf balls travel further by up to 20 metres by cryogenically freezing balls and clubs to 185 degrees below zero and refining the molecular structure of steel making the ball come off the club better.
-Well how about that then!
+Kiwi technology is being used to make golf balls travel further by up to 20 metres by refining the molecular structure of steel, and by cryogenically freezing balls and clubs to 185 degrees below zero to help the ball come off the club better.
+Pretty cool don't you think?

 MiniGolf has been played right where Par2 MiniGolf is right now since the 1940s.
 And we'll be here for a while yet!